 - RN-BSN students must sometimes take core classes and while completing these courses are listed as “pre-nursing” RN-BSN students.
 These courses can sometimes be taken at the same time as nursing courses.
 Until any core is completed the student may be conditionally accepted.

-- RN-BSN students must return the Reservation Form along with required signed documents that they will receive in their SON acceptance packet by the indicated deadline.
+- RN-BSN students must return the Reservation Form along with required signed documents that they will receive in their School of Nursing acceptance packet by the indicated deadline.

 Review of applications by the Admission Committee will take place shortly after the application deadline.
 Applicants will be notified of their acceptance status approximately one month from the application deadline.